Elliott discloses stake in Cognizant, urges board shakeup

 The disclosure hit the company's shares but they have since recouped most of the losses.

-Elliott is also pressing Samsung Electronics Co Ltd (005930.KS) to restructure and is urging Mentor Graphics Corp (MENT.O) to pursue "strategic opportunities."

-(Reporting by Laharee Chatterjee in Bengaluru; Editing by Saumyadeb Chakrabarty and Ted Kerr)
+Reporting by Laharee Chatterjee and Rishika Sadam in Bengaluru; Editing by Saumyadeb Chakrabarty, Ted Kerr and Maju Samuel